coneda/kor/docs/dev.md

 * There is no tight coupling between the frontend and the backend, so they can be changed independently.
 * Rendering HTML is relatively slow and (when done in the backend) entails serialization and deserialization.
-Shipping only JSON to the browser and shifts the load away from the server and distributes it to each client computer which usually scales well.
+Shipping only JSON to the browser shifts the load away from the server and distributes it to each client computer which usually scales well.
 * Since the frontend interacts with the backend only by means of APIs, all